dojo/docs/dojox/form/FileUploader.rst

 The HTML button is created in a new way and it is now inline as is the Flash button.
 Styling is much easier and more versatile.

 The process is to create a typical HTML button, with either a button, input, div, or span tag.
 Button tags work the best.
 Style the button how you would like it to look in CSS.
 Then create another class that will append to the class chain to style the button in its hover state.
 Follow the same procedure for active state (press) and disabled state.
-Assign the normal class to your button and make the widget either programmtically or with markup.
+Assign the normal class to your button and make the widget either programmatically or with markup.

 A basic example follows: